 When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

-Is your body tensing up, clenching, or shutting down when penetration is on the table—whether it’s sex, tampons, a pap smear, or fingers?
+Is your body tensing up, clenching, or shutting down when penetration is on the table? whether it’s sex, tampons, a pap smear, or fingers?

-So, what is vaginismus?
+What is vaginismus?

-Vaginismus is when the muscles around the vaginal entrance tighten up—usually without you meaning to.
+Vaginismus is when the muscles around the vaginal entrance tighten up - usually without you meaning to.
 That tightness can make any kind of penetration feel painful, uncomfortable, or impossible.

 For some people, it feels like hitting a wall.